Services for you

 - When a child will live with, spend time or otherwise have contact with any person.

-When a court decides whether to make a child arrangements order, and how the order should be structured, the child’s best interests are its primary concern.
+When a court decides whether to make a Child Arrangements Order, and how the order should be structured, the child/ren’s best interests are its primary concern.

 Can non-parents apply for care of a child or contact with a child?

-Disputes about who will care for a child are usually between the child’s parents, but there are circumstances where a third party (such as a grandparent) may seek the care (formerly called residence) of a child, say, in the event of a parent’s death or incapacity.
-Usually a court will deem that it is in a child’s best interests for a parent to have care of the child.
-In rare cases a parent may be completely barred from having contact (previously called access) to their child.
-However, the courts may change this decision at any time and the parent may reapply for contact at any time.
+Disputes about who will care for a child/ren are usually between the child/ren’s parents, but there are circumstances where a third party (such as a grandparent) may seek the care (formerly called residence) of a child/ren, say, in the event of a parent’s death or incapacity.
+Usually a court will deem that it is in a child/ren’s best interests for a parent to have care of the child/ren.
+In rare cases a parent may be completely barred from spending time with (previously called access/contact) their child/ren.
+However, the courts may change this decision at any time and the parent may reapply to the court at any time.

-In some circumstances it is also possible for a third party such as a grandparent to apply for contact with a child.
-There is a growing awareness of the stability that a grandparent can bring to a child’s life when his/her parents are separating.
+In some circumstances it is also possible for a third party, such as a grandparent, to apply to the court to spend time with their grandchild/ren There is a growing awareness of the stability that a grandparent can bring to a child/ren’s life when his/her parents are separating.

 Can child care arrangements be challenged at a later date?

-Arrangements for care of the child can be challenged but substantial evidence about why it is necessary to change the existing arrangements must be submitted.
-Factors that may lead to a change in a child’s residence may include the relocation of a parent or a change in the residential parent’s circumstances, meaning that he or she can no longer provide a stable and secure home for the child.
+Arrangements for care of the child/ren can be challenged but substantial evidence about why it is necessary to change the existing arrangements must be submitted.
+Factors that may lead to a change in a children’s residence may include the relocation of a parent or a change in the residential parent’s circumstances, meaning that he or she can no longer provide a stable and secure home for the child/ren.

 How our Family Law team works